 Yes!
 Many of our students do not start with a scholarship but earn one eventually.
 At any given time, about 80 percent of our students receive financial assistance, but they are not required to receive a scholarship to complete the program and graduate as an officer in the Air Force.

 Yes.
 Students can participate in Air Force ROTC without a scholarship.
 We also have some scholarships that students can compete for after joining the program.
 Please contact the detachment staff at the school you are attending to discuss AFROTC in-college scholarship opportunities.
 Additionally, see the In-College Scholarship Program (ICSP) section.

 Cadets typically take the AFOQT during their sophomore year of Air Force ROTC.
 The test is given several times during the fall and spring and can be taken a maximum of two times with at least six months between tests.

 Other commissioning opportunities exist through the United States Air Force Academy and Officer Training School (OTS).
 For more information, visit the Air Force Academy Website.
 Officer Training School is a program for individuals who already have their bachelor’s degree.
 Visit the Officer Training School page for more information.

-For lawyers, chaplains, and medical professionals, Commissioned Officer Training is a program designed for professionals who want to become officers in the Air Force.
-Visit our COT page for more information.
+For lawyers, chaplains and medical professionals, Commissioned Officer Training is a program designed for professionals who want to become officers in the Air Force.
+Visit our OTS page for more information.